shakson1/ansible_k8s_role/README.md

 - Validates join commands before execution
 - Handles "already a member" scenarios gracefully
 - Better error messages for troubleshooting
+- Smart certificate key detection (avoids duplicate keys in join commands)
+- Comprehensive retry logic with proper delays

+### Deployment Reliability
+- Waits for all master nodes to be ready before installing addons
+- Waits for all masters before joining worker nodes
+- Improved CNI pod readiness checks (waits for all pods, not just one)
+- Better MetalLB and Istio installation with namespace verification
+- All kubectl commands use proper KUBECONFIG environment variable

 ### Tags for Selective Execution
 You can run specific parts of the playbook using tags: